Colorado outlasts No. 24 Arizona State 34-31

 Colorado hosts Arizona on Oct.
 5.

-Arizona plays at No. 23 California next Saturday.
+Arizona State plays at No. 23 California next Saturday.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25